 Sooooo worth it.

-Also for SSDI, after you have figured out your total, be sure to add in extra for your kids (even if they don’t live with you).
+🌷 Also for SSDI, after you have figured out your total, be sure to add in extra for your kids (even if they don’t live with you).
 Your kids (and in some cases your spouse) will be eligible for dependent benefits if you sign them up.
 The formula for dependent benefits is impossibly complicated.
-In most cases it works out to be 50% of your check.
+In most cases it works out to be an amount equal to 50% of your check.
 It is the same amount regardless of number of children.
 For example: Your check is $1,000, dependent benefits are $500, total check is $1,500.